InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

   1. define decoupling scope and prefferred decoupling methods,
   1. develop automated testing protection
   1. document usage of modules.
+* More information and techniques are available from the book Working Effectively with Legacy Code by Michael Feathers and Refactoring: Improving the Design of Existing Code by Martin Fowler

 ## Resulting Context